daniel-anavaino/zasm/README.md

 1. Label names should be on a separate line.

 2. Subroutine names are intended to be descriptive.
-Don't make them too long if you have branch labels (due to the 32-char limit noted below) because branches should all be preceded by the routine name, an underscore, and then a description of the branch.
+Don't make them too long if you need branch target labels.

+3. Branch target labels should all be preceded by the subroutine name and an underscore.
+Make them descriptive.

 For example:

   ```
    ;**********************************